Do I have a right to relocate?

 The court reminds us on a regular basis that a parent who wishes to move, does not need to provide a compelling reason to be able to do so.

-Having said that, Petrie Family Law expert and Principal Courtney Barton says “I highly doubt there is a single successful relocation case on record where there wasn’t a good reason put forward for the move.”
+Having said that, there is not a single relocation case on record where there wasn’t a good reason put forward for the move.

 - Financial benefits;